 Hypothyroidism, Hashimoto’s, or Both?

-So you can also have Hashimoto’s disease, even if you test negative for TPO antibodies.
-This goes against some of the standard dogma of conventional medicine, which claims that only those who have elevated TPO antibodies can be diagnosed with Hashimoto’s disease.
+Hashimoto’s may be identified through assessing the values of specific antibodies.
+For example, thyroid peroxidase antibody (TPO) is present in up to 95% of those with Hashimoto’s.
+However, a patient may have Hashimoto’s even if they test negative for TPO antibodies.
+This goes against some standard dogma of conventional medicine, which claims that only those who have elevated TPO antibodies can be diagnosed with Hashimoto’s disease.

 The Importance of Choosing the Right Treatment at the Right Time

-Antibodies may appear decades before a change in TSH is detected, thus allowing people to make an intervention before the thyroid gland gets damaged to a point where it will no longer function.
-There is a higher likelihood of developing overt hypothyroidism, and possible additional autoimmune conditions, as higher thyroid antibodies are detected.
+Antibodies may appear decades before a change in TSH is detected.
+If recognized, this allows intervention before the thyroid gland is damaged to the point of complete dysfunction.
+The risk of developing overt hypothyroidism and autoimmune conditions increases as the number of thyroid antibodies rises.

-An integrative physician will use the correct thyroid and antibody-testing panel to detect a possible autoimmune disease and use the opportunity to identify the underlying causes for your immune system’s attack on the thyroid.
+If thyroid malfunction is suspected, an integrative physician will use the correct thyroid and antibody-testing panel to detect possible autoimmune disease.
+They will probably use the opportunity to investigate and identify the underlying causes of immune malfunction that are contributing to thyroid malfunction.

-If these warning signs go undetected, the immune system starts to attack the thyroid more aggressively.
-You might experience symptoms of anxiety, irritability, insomnia, and heart palpitations.
-At this point, thyroid antibodies might be detectable, and a slight change in TSH may be seen.
+If autoimmune warning signs go undetected and unattended, the immune system will attack the thyroid more aggressively.
+This can trigger more severe symptoms such as anxiety, irritability, insomnia, and heart palpitations.
+Thyroid antibodies are likely to increase and a slight change in TSH may be seen.

-Conventional treatment will usually include synthetic thyroid hormones, regardless if you suffer from an autoimmune disease or not.
-But the first thing to understand about autoimmune diseases is that they are a disease of the immune system.
-Not of your thyroid or any other gland or organ that is under attack.
-So in order to treat, prevent, and reverse autoimmune disease, you’ll need to get your immune system back under control.
+Conventional treatment of hypothyroidism usually includes synthetic thyroid hormones, regardless if the condition stems from an autoimmune disease or not.
+But, the first thing to understand about autoimmune diseases is that they are a disease of the immune system – not the thyroid or any other gland or organ.
+Therefore, in order to effectively treat, prevent, and reverse autoimmune disease, the immune system must be restored and controlled.